jc402615/SSBU-Season-Generator/README.txt

-         A single season should generate the 19 other teams (there is nothing special about this number I just feel that it should give a good impression for initial use), set up the 19! (factorial) matches, tell the user who their opponent is, allow data entry for the match, simulate computer battles for the week(1 match a week), and keep track of rankings, which will be used for creating the playoff bracket in
+         A single season should generate the 19 other teams (there is nothing special about this number I just feel that it should give a good impression for initial use), set up the 190 matches, tell the user who their opponent is, allow data entry for the match, simulate computer battles for the week(1 match a week), and keep track of rankings, which will be used for creating the playoff bracket in